bbradson/RocketMan/README.md

 ### What is RocketMan?
 Used to improve stat performance by adding caching and adaptive caching to StatWorker and StatPart.
 Originally developed by NotooShabby and now reworked by Krkr.

+This edited version comes with Debug Logging disabled.

 ### TIPS
 #### For the adaptive settings:
  -  Set combat stats to 0 ticks.